Abhinay0211/chat-app/README.md

 # or
 bun dev
 ```
-Finally, create a file named .env.local inside the
+Finally, you can edit the environment variables inside file named .env.local.

+Or you can use the provided variables directly.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.